Game Regulations

 • A flagged ball carrier can score if they are within one step of completing the action.

-• Flag-guarding is strictly prohibited, a flag-guarding infraction will result in a turnover.
+• Flag-guarding is strictly prohibited.
+A flag-guarding infraction will result in a turnover.

 Offside line